 - The most obvious one is that it’s faster and less laborious process.

-Just like most Nigerian fufu or large dumpling recipes, poundo yam is served with thick soups like egusi, okra, okazi, edikaikong etc. It is one of my favourite swallow recipes as Nigerians call them because of the stretchy texture and somewhat sweet flavour.
+Just like most Nigerian fufu or large dumpling recipes, poundo yam is served with thick soups like egusi, white okra, okazi, edikaikong etc. It is one of my favourite swallow recipes as Nigerians call them because of the stretchy texture and somewhat sweet flavour.
 Here’s how I make my poundo yam.

 Recipe level: Easy